 In Pump Up the Volume, Samantha Mathis plays Nora, a rebellious teen who works behind the counter at the high school library.
 She also sends letters with sexual content to a renegade DJ, under the alias of “The Eat Me, Beat Me Lady.”
 See her “meet cute” moment with Christian Slater, below.

-Next week we take a look at the Male Librarian as a Failure.
+Next week we take a look at the Librarian as Failure character type.